 Mary as she appeared in 1938-9.
-These collectable British photos were about half the size of US studio photos.
+These collectable British photos were about half the size of those produced by US studios.
 Author’s Collection.

 Mary’s second film for Mycroft and ABPC was “The Outsider”.
 For this film, Mary received top billing with leading male player George Sanders, who played the charismatic but self-absorbed medico.
 Audiences today would guess he is a chiropractor, although it is never really explained.
 Sanders’ role is Anton Ragatzy, a slightly oily foreigner of some sort, the type that inhabited British films for decades.
 Mary plays Lalage Sturdee, a beautiful “crippled” musician, whom he finally cures with the aid of a device he has invented, a type of stretching machine.
 Here Mycroft had chosen another cheap option for the company – the script had been filmed before in 1931 and 1926.
 By the time this film had been made, the whole family had relocated to London.